OpenHD/QOpenHD/readme.md

 ## Telemetry

-The Open.HD telemetry is handled via UDP when the app is running on a phone or a computer, and via the same fifo the original OSD used when running on GroundPi.
+The Open.HD telemetry is handled via UDP when the app is running on a phone or a computer, and via the same shared memory system used by the original OSD when running on GroundPi.

-For vehicle telemetry, only Mavlink is supported at the moment but only because it's what I use and can test with easily..
+For vehicle telemetry, only Mavlink is supported at the moment but only because it's what I use and can test with easily.

 Some minor refactoring (turn `MavlinkTelemetry.cpp` into a subclass) is needed to support other telemetry protocols but there is otherwise no reason they can't work.